 Positivo Tecnologia facing the challenges arising from the new coronavirus | Know more

-Positivo Tecnologia, since the beginning of the crisis resulting from the new coronavirus, has been preparing itself to adapt to these new times.
-We have implemented Crisis Management Committees, in which, the most diverse instructions occur in a daily basis, so we can leave this crisis healthier and with a lot of key learnings.
-Our main goal is keeping the safety and health of our employees and partners.
+Positivo Tecnologia, since the beginning of the crisis resulting from the new coronavirus, has prepared itself to adapt to these new times.
+We have implemented Crisis Management Committees to stand out, this crisis as healthier and better as we can.
+Our main goal was to maintain the safety and health of employees and partners.

-About 90% of our entire administrative team is working from home.
-For those who remain at the offices and for our factory staff, we are following the strict instructions recommended by the WHO (World Health Organization), taking great care to avoid the new coronavirus.
+About 90% of the entire administrative team started working from home.
+For those who remained at the offices and factories, we followed the strict instructions recommended by the WHO (World Health Organization), to avoid the new coronavirus contamination.
 Our attention extends to all employees' family members and society as a whole.

 This concern made us go beyond borders.
-Our company is implementing a series of initiatives to combat the effects of Covid-19 on people's health and on the Brazilian economy.
+Our company is implementing a series of initiatives to combat the effects of Covid-19 for both and for the Brazilian economy.

-We are engaged in a project to manufacture 6,500 pulmonary ventilators in record time - a real contest to make them available to the Ministry of Health.
-And we also locate respirators abroad to be imported by other companies.
-We provide our best team in Brazil and Asia for this project.
-Every life matters.
+We were engaged in a project to support the manufacturing of 6,500 pulmonary ventilators in record time - a real challenge to make them available to the Brazilian health authorities.
+We also sought for respirators abroad and we imported them to deliver it to other companies.
+We made available our best team in Brazil and Asia for this project.
+Every life matter to us.

-In addition, we donate computers, phones and tablets to health institutions, philanthropic organizations, and families in poor communities.
-We provide schools with free access to our distance learning platforms for students to study at home.
-We also support the company Hi Technologies to increase the scale of production of Covid-19 fast tests.
+In addition, we donated computers, phones and tablets to health institutions, philanthropic organizations, and families in underserved communities.
+We provided schools with free access to our distance learning platforms for students to study at home.
+We also supported the company Hilab to increase the production scale of Covid-19 fast tests.

-Our desire to contribute to the country moves us to juggle to continue providing technical assistance to equipment under warranty.
+Our desire to contribute to the country makes us to face challenges, providing intermittently technical assistance to equipment under warranty.
 We know the importance of these devices in times of social isolation.
 We are aware of the relevance of technology, which further ennobles our purpose to make people's lives better and smarter.

-We are working with full energy, with a lot of our capacity and creativity to overcome this difficult period and fulfill the role we chose to play at this moment.
+We are working with full energy, with all of our capacity and creativity to overcome this difficult period and fulfill the role we chose to play at this moment.
 We hope that everyone will also be able to overcome this phase and leave it even stronger!

 We are here, working from everywhere.
 Let us know if there is anythingelse we can do for you and for Brazil.